Frequently Asked Questions – Academics

 For more information on SAP, visit wcsu.edu/finaid/policies/academic-progress/ or contact our office.

 Q. My study skills are not great.
 I’m not good at note-taking in history or English, and I’m clueless about math — and I have a major math exam coming up!

 A. There’s a lot of that going around.
-The cure is TLC (what we call The Learning Centers): three professionally-staffed centers that provide guidance and instruction to students who need help in specific subjects or who just want to get some really effective studying techniques.
+The cure is simple: go to one or all of the three professionally-staffed centers that provide guidance and instruction to students who need help in specific subjects or who just want to get some really effective studying techniques.

 The Tutoring Resource Center (TRC) in the Haas Library, 2nd floor; 203-837-9245 provides assistance to students who need one-on-one tutoring, free of charge, in any academic discipline taught on both WCSU campuses.
 Students also may participate in the TRC sponsored workshops, which cover concepts such as note-taking, test-taking, time management, research and other relevant topics.
 Students may choose to work one-on-one with WCSU professor-recommended student tutors in a friendly, supportive atmosphere, or they may choose to work independently on the TRC computers or form small study groups.
 This center is an important hub for students to maintain their academic success.
 Details of current TRC activity are on the website at wcsu.edu/trc.

 In the Writing Center (Haas Library 302) students receive free assistance with writing for any class or outside writing project.
 The Center’s undergraduate and graduate student tutors offer guidance in all aspects of writing, from development and organization to editing and proofreading.
 No initial draft is required.
 Students may make an appointment via the website or walk in for help.
 All services are free to registered students.